 Address: Proctor’s Ledge, small hill between Proctor and Pope Street, Salem, Mass

-A total of 19 convicted witches were hanged at Proctor’s Ledge, a small hill next to Gallows Hill, between June and September of 1692.
+A total of 19 convicted witches were hanged at Proctor’s Ledge, a small hill near Gallows Hill, between June and September of 1692.
 The Proctor’s Ledge Memorial was built at the foot of the hill in 2017.

 ♦ Site of Philip English’s Mansion: